Gavin Dein: Business

-Dein rolled out numerous loyalty schemes for football clubs.
-The company grew and launched loyalty programmes focusing on different industries, including motion pictures, music and other sports.
-In 2006 Dein developed a new technology to track and reward programme member shopping without the need for a loyalty card called Cardless Reward Technology (CRT).
+In 2006 Dein invented a new technology to track and reward programme member shopping without the need for a loyalty card called Cardless Reward Technology (CRT).

-The technology links consumers credit and debit cards to offers and deals, so while making their purchases customers can receive rewards such as discounts or free gifts without showing coupons or a separate loyalty card.
+The technology links consumers' credit and debit cards to offers and deals, so while making their purchases customers can receive rewards such as discounts or free gifts without showing coupons or a separate loyalty card.
 In 2007 the innovation was nominated for the Best Industry Innovation of the Year at that years Credit Card Awards, and in 2008 Dein was accorded the Young Gun award by Growing Business for his invention.
 In addition to this programme, Reward also administers and runs the Barclaycard football credit card.
 Then in 2012 Reward launched the NatWest CashbackPlus rewards programme, which provides personalised rewards for NatWest debit card holders.
 In 2014 CashbackPlus won Best Card Benefits Programme of the Year.